Melissa McCarthy Weight Loss Sizzles In New Cooking Comedy Video: How She Shed 75 Lbs With Ketogenic Diet

 Melissa McCarthy Wows In Cooking Competition Mockumentary

-Best Of Show delighted viewers with its witty take on the extreme behavior of some dog owners.
+Best of Show delighted viewers with its witty take on the extreme behavior of some dog owners.
 Melissa McCarthy is taking that concept and starring in the cooking competition version of that film.
 McCarthy’s fans are counting down the days until November 17, when her new mockumentary Cook Off starts sizzling in theaters.

 Spray cheese stars along with Melissa in the comedy, which features eccentric contestants preparing for the Van Rookle Farms Cooking Contest.
 With the winner receiving a tasty $1 million grand prize, the competition causes McCarthy and her co-stars to go to extremes to take home the prize.

-Just as with Best Of Show, the hotel hosting the wild and crazy bunch showcases their antics.
+Just as with Best of Show, the hotel hosting the wild and crazy bunch showcases their antics.
 One participant even gets a crush on the competition’s costumed Muffin Man mascot.
-Melissa is a breakout star in her role, which is earning comparisons to her Bridesmaid comedic turn.
+Melissa is a breakout star in her role, which is earning comparisons to her comedic turn in Bridesmaid.

 Directed by Guy Shalem and Cathryn Michon, the film also stars Gary Anthony Williams, Diedrich Bader, Stephen Root, Sam Pancake, and Wendi McLendon-Covey.